TheBotPlatform/BotplatformInteractionEndPoint/README.md

-# Bot Platform Interaction Endpoint Client
+# The Bot Platform Interaction Endpoint Client
 A proof of concept bot using the interaction endpoint.

 The interaction endpoint enables you to connect [The Bot Platform](https://thebotplatform.com) to any chat interface you'd like.